mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ⚠️ this one is gonna take awhile.
 Read the instructions **extremely carefully** now.

 We are writing this as a **_class method_**.
 What are class methods again?
-Have a read if you forgot.
+[Have a look again if you forgot.](https://kitt.lewagon.com/camps/1375/lectures/02-OOP%2F02-OO-Advanced#source)

 What this method should do is to call the [PokeApi](https://pokeapi.co/) and fetch the details of the pokemon.
 But there are a few different endpoints and we're going to get back **A LOT** of data.
 We don't need most of them, so let's sift through and find only what we need.